jimpil/duratom/README.md

 ;; backed by postgres-db
 (duratom :postgres-db
-         :db-config "any-db-spec-understood-by-clojure.java.jdbc"
+         :db-config "any db-spec understood by clojure.java.jdbc"
          :table-name "my_table"
+         :row-id 0
          :init {:x 1 :y 2})

+;; backed by S3
+(duratom :aws-s3
+         :credentials "as understood by amazonica"
+         :bucket "my_bucket"
+         :key "0"
+         :init {:x 1 :y 2})
 ```

 The initial-value <init> is ignored, unless the underlying persistent storage is found to be empty.
-If you prefer passing arguments positionally, you can use the `file-atom` & `postgres-atom` equivalents.
+If you prefer passing arguments positionally, you can use the `file-atom`, `postgres-atom` & `s3-atom` equivalents.

 ## Requirements
 Clojure 1.8